Juggernaut93/AOE2HDRSG/README.md

 ![Example screen](example.png)

-**Note:** currently there is no option to exclude expansions maps/settings from the generator.
+**Note:** currently there is no option to exclude expansions' maps/settings from the generator.
 Support will probably be added in the hopefully-not-so-distant future.

 ## Requirements
 The requirements are: